tjd1234/cmpt135spring2024/obsidian/135website2024/recursion.md

 Functions with fewer parameters are quite common when writing recursive functions.
 Checking if an *entire* vector is all even is probably the most common case, and so `all_even(v)` makes this common case easier, and less error-prone, to use.

 ## Why Recursion?
 Many students wonder why we teach recursion.
-A lot of professional programmers would have a hard time pointing to examples of where they have used recursion outside of school.
+A lot of professional programmers would have a hard time pointing to even a single example of where they have used recursion outside of school.
 In practice, *iteration*, i.e. loops, are far more common than recursion.

 However, in *theory*, recursion is one the most important ideas in all of computer science.
 Some of the benefits to learning recursion are:

-- For a few kinds of algorithms, such as parsers and the (important!) sorting algorithms [[quicksort]] and [[mergesort]], recursion is the most common implementation method.
-Non-recursive versions of these algorithms are usually harder to understand and implement.
+- For a few kinds of algorithms, such as parsers, recursion is a common and practical technique.
+Also, the important sorting algorithms [[quicksort]] and [[mergesort]] are naturally recursive, and their recursive implementation is both efficient and quite readable.
 - There are some programming languages, such as [Haskell](http://en.wikipedia.org/wiki/Haskell_%28programming_language%29) and [Erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language)), that have no loops!
-In such languages, you must use recursion, or functions that are based on recursion.
+In such languages, you *must* use recursion, or functions that are based on recursion.
 - It is often easier to *reason* about recursive functions than iterative ones.
-Recursive functions are often mathematical definitions in disguise, and so you can use mathematics to help better understand your function's correctness, performance, or memory usage.
+Recursive functions are often mathematical definitions in disguise, and so you can use mathematics to help understand your function's correctness, performance, or memory usage.
 - The source code for recursive functions is often shorter, simpler, and more elegant than non-recursive functions.
 This can make your programs more readable, and less likely to have bugs (bugs love to hide in hard-to-read code).
-- Recursion plays a fundamental role in the theoretical study of computation.
+- [Recursion plays a fundamental role in the theoretical study of computation](https://en.wikipedia.org/wiki/General_recursive_function).
 Recursive functions can be used as the foundation for *all* computation, e.g. *any* loop can be translated into a recursive function that does the same thing.

-In practice, recursion is probably best thought of as one of many tools a programmer can use to solve programming problems.
+In practice, recursion is probably best thought of as one of the tools a programmer can use to solve programming problems.
 Use it when it makes sense, and avoid it when it doesn't.

 ## Extra Examples of Recursion
 Here are a few more examples of using recursion: